Skip to content

 Beatrix Potter the farmer

-Beatrix Potter's lifelong fascination with animals saw her turn to farming as she settling into life in the Lake District.
+Beatrix Potter's lifelong fascination with animals saw her turn to farming as she settled into life in the Lake District.
 Learning from the best shepherds she could employ, her Herdwick sheep became some of the finest in the country and her pride and joy.

 1 of 2